mlal83/Braydon/README.md

 ### External user’s goal:

-The user requires engaging content that is entertaining to which they would like to visit the site again.
-Also they want to be a part of a community with people with the same interests,which will also give them the opportunity to share there own content and have there details available, so other users know who put the post up, which will give the user a very personal touch to the website.
+"The user seeks engaging content that entertains and encourages return visits to the site.
+Additionally, they desire to be part of a community where they can interact with other users who share similar interests.
+Providing the option for users to contribute their own content personalizes their experience, fostering a sense of ownership and connection.
+Optional user details are available to enhance the personalization of the website, adding a key personal touch."

 ### Site owner's goal:

-My goal was aimed to entertain users to engage within a community within similar interests.
-When it comes to spooky stories, there is a very big market for people who find this of interest and my aim was to include some features that are very different to what you see in modern websites and want to continue to develop this site as there is alot of potential for growth.
-What I wanted to do was to have a wesbite that was not to overpowering so it appeals to the masses, and didnt want people to be left too overwhelmed and stresesd in the enviroment they are reading stories, so I focused purely on the mental aspect alongside creativity.
+"My goal is to entertain users and encourage them to engage within a community centered around shared interests, particularly in spooky stories.
+I've noticed a significant market for people interested in this genre, and my aim is to differentiate my website by offering unique features not commonly found on modern platforms.
+I am committed to continuing the development of this site, recognizing its potential for growth.

+I wanted to create a website that strikes a balance, appealing to a wide audience without overwhelming them.
+It's important to me that users don't feel stressed or overwhelmed when reading stories, so I've focused on creating an environment that stimulates the mind while fostering creativity."

 ### Project Initial ERD and data base design

-I had created this ERD prior to creating the models so I knew exactly how to design my database which is the vore of this website.
+I had created this ERD to design my database prior to creating the models, so I had a physical plan on how my database would be structured.
 ![Project ERD](/static/images/erd3.png)

 ## Develop strategy and Wireframe

 ## Miro Board

-The Miro Board was the initial tool we used for iteration.
-The board allowed us to quicky communicate how the over project will be worked on, start until finished, placed all articles and pictures we will be using and the technology that will be used.
+I initially used the Miroboard for the initial iteration. start until finished, placed all articles and pictures we will be using and the technology that will be used.

 ## Balsamiq

-Balsamiq was used to design the initial idea of the Braydon's Jorrow House website which entailed all user features, navigation and placeholders for pictures that would be incorporated within the website.
-We had made minor alterations in the finished project to support user friendliness and responsivness
+I utilized Balsamiq to design the initial concept of the 'Braydon's Horror House' website, encompassing all user features, navigation elements, and placeholders for images to be integrated into the website.
+Throughout the design process, I made minor adjustments to enhance user-friendliness and ensure responsiveness."

 ![Balsamiq Wireframe](/static/images/wireframe.png)